 Practice Breathing Techniques or Mindfulness

-Those looking for a less formal practice with many of the same benefits can simply opt for deep breathing or 4, 7, 8 breathing (inhaling for four seconds, holding the breath for seven, and exhaling for eight).
+Those looking for a less formal practice with many of the same benefits can simply opt for deep breathing or “4, 7, 8 breathing” (inhaling for four seconds, holding the breath for seven, and exhaling for eight).

 Find Your Community

-There are plenty of other men and women out there in the home health aide field.
+There are plenty of other caregivers out there in the home health aide field.
 You do not have to go it alone.
 Look for in-person support groups or if it fits your schedule better or better suits your tastes, go online to find other people acting in the same role.
 Social media, discussion forums, or even mobile apps are all great resources to find other people like you.

 Taking care of someone else means taking care of you first.
 Even so, one-third of Americans fail to get enough sleep — and even that seemingly small misstep is drastically affecting our health.
 Prioritize your diet, exercise, mental health, and overall care — just like you would anyone else’s.
 Follow these tips and you will be ready to be the best version of you, every day.